thenumbernine/zeta-lua/zeta/README.txt

 - geemers and doors don’t mix.  one pushes the other and the geemer teleports.
 - second kind of defense monster: heat shields or something
 - second kind of cave monster ... bats or something? or separate ground from wall geemers?
-- spawn more monsters in the mining base area *after* beating the boss.  this is based on spawn conditions, based on rooms.
+- spawn more monsters in the mining base area *after* beating the boss.
-- story items also need spawn conditions
+	- better add rooms, then flag rooms as 'can spawn geemers'
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
-- float text, missile explosions, puffs, all need to be inserted on top
-	- same with weapon shots?
 - get savepoint loading to work
 rooms:
 	- every time an item is grabbed, set a session var that says the item at this level at this index is grabbed